U.S. SF-72 Starblade Hypersonic Fighter:

 Payload: A&B version: 8 mini-missiles, 4 short range missiles, or 2 medium range missiles each bay.

 C version: 12 mini-missiles, 6 short range missiles, or 3 medium range missiles each bay.
-Ordnance can be mixed in all versions.
+Ordnance can be mixed in all versions. - Wing Hard Points (4): The Starblades have four hard points for

-1. Bombs and Missiles: The only restriction is that a hard point must carry all the same type of missiles or bombs.
-Both unguided and guided bombs can be carried.
+must carry all the same type of missiles or bombs.
+Both unguided and guided

 Maximum Effective Range: Varies by missile type for missile and varies by altitude bombs are dropped at (See revised bomb and missile tables for details.)